Andre-Williams22/venture-capitalist-app/proposal.md

 Solo

 ## Description
-Startup Predictor is a tool for venture capitalist and angel investors to make better decisions when deciding on what startups to invest in based off of the history of successful and unsuccessful companies.
+Investment Check is a tool for venture capitalist and angel investors to make better decisions when deciding on what startups to invest in based off of the history of successful and unsuccessful companies.

 **Write a paragraph summary of the current status of your project, what you hope to achieve during the intensive, how and why**
 I have not started the project; however, I'm optomistic about what I can achieve within a week.
 I hope to achieve building a multiple linear regression machine learning model and a simple flask application that loads the model and is available to users.